Galveston Railroad

 GVSR operates 3 mi of yard track at Galveston, over a 50 acre facility.

 The railroad was formed in 1900 as the Galveston Wharves Railway.
 It is owned by the City of Galveston, and GVSR took over operations in 1987.

 On May 26, 2005, Genesee & Wyoming (G&W) announced that it has agreed to purchase the railroad operations of Rail Management Corporation (RMC), the parent company of Galveston Railroad.
-G&W paid $243 million in cash and assume $1.7 million in company debt to gain control of 14 short line railroads from RMC across the southeastern United States, as of June 1, 2005.
+G&W paid $243 million in cash and assumed $1.7 million in company debt to gain control of 14 short line railroads from RMC across the southeastern United States, as of June 1, 2005.